pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

       appAcceleratorRevision: "v1.6"
     })
     ```

-  - `timestamp`: string representation of the exact time the accelerator was run.
+  - `timestamp`: string representation of the exact time the accelerator ran.
 You can query for runs that happened `before` or `after` a particular instant:
     For example:

     ```graphql
     appAcceleratorRuns(query: {timestamp: {after: "2023-10-11T13:40:46.952Z"}})
     ```

 ### <a id='app-accelerator-runs-fields'></a> AppAcceleratorRuns fields

 You can choose the following fields to return in the GraphQL query.
-See above for details about some of those fields.
+See the section above for details about those fields.
 You must specify at least one field.

 - `guid`: UID identifying the run
 - `source`: string representing the client used to run the accelerator
-- `username`: string representing the username of the person who run
+- `username`: string representing the user name of the person who run
   the accelerator
 - `namespace` and `name`: strings representing the accelerator which
   was used to create an application